JvanKatwijk/qt-dab/README.md

   INCLUDEPATH += /usr/local/include  /usr/local/qwt-6.1.3
   ````

 4.b.
-If you are compiling on/for an RPI2/3 device, you might want to uncomment the line DEFINE+=__THREADED_BACKEND__.
+If you are compiling on/for an RPI2/3 device, you might want to uncomment the line DEFINE+=__THREADED_BACKEND.
 This will cause a better load balance on the cores of the processor.

 5. Build and make
   ```